FelixBurkhard/OpenApiWorkshop/Readme.md

 We don't want the generated code to be checked into git as we will dynamically create it using a github action later.
 Try to build the client project.
 You will see that it will fail complaining about missing dependencies.
-Thats because the generated code has a dependency to a nuget package that has not been added to the project file.
+That's because the generated code has a dependency on a NuGet package that has not been added to the project file.
-So add the `Newtonsoft.Json` package as dependecy.
+So add the `Newtonsoft.Json` package as a dependency.
-Try to build the project again and it should compile sucessfully now.
+Try to build the project again, and it should compile successfully now.

 ### Publish Client SDK as nuget package using GitHub Actions